jchips/reading-notes/class-11.md

 # Class 11 notes

-These topics matter because they help with the styling of a webpage and giving our page/site a better UI.
+These topics matter because they help with the styling of a webpage and gives our page/site a better UI.

 ## Video and Audio Content